J. Lee Nicholson: Controlling the Cost Records

 The sections should be distinguished by means of tab indexes marked according to the classifications.
 Where detailed overhead accounts are kept for each department, it may be well to furnish additional tab indexes within this section marked with the departments of the plant so that the overhead accounts of one department may be readily distinguished from those of another.
-With these classification charts Nicholson & Rohrbach (1919) presented their idea's, which became known as the definition of cost centres.
+With these classification charts Nicholson & Rohrbach (1919) presented their ideas, which became known as the definition of cost centres.

 Reception

 In a 1919 review in The American Economic Review, Stanley E. Howard stated, that the materials of the volume are well organized.
 The reader is given a bird's eye view of the problems dealt with, and is then shown in detail the development of cost and controlling records from the various business and factory forms.
 The authors have taken pains to emphasize relationships, presenting frequent summary charts.
 Fundamentals regarding the forms for orders, reports, and records have been illustrated, and the mistake has not been made of confounding multiplicity of illustration with clarity of exposition.

 The volume is intended for use by accountants, manufacturers, and students.
 Members of the first two groups, according to Howard (1919), would find particularly useful the information contained in the tables of approved depreciation rates for different types of assets, as well as the discussion of the relationship between Overtime and the modification of standard depreciation rates.

 Howard (1919) ended his review by stating, that the issue is probably beclouded by reason of the different points of view involved.
 The cost accountant wishes, among other things, to furnish the selling department adequate data upon which to base a price policy.
 The general accountant has in mind the preparation of correct, unpadded statements of condition and of operation.
 For the purposes of the one certain information is needed, which by the other should be discarded.
 Reconciliation of the opposing ideas ought to be possible, perhaps along the lines suggested by Messrs.
 Nicholson and Rohrbach.

 A second 1919 review by Arthur R. Burnet in the Publications of the American Statistical Association called the entire work a happy combination of theory and practical examples.
 Burnet found that the book is being used as a handbook in a number of organizations where cost systems were being installed or improved.
 The forms are illustrated and can be followed in actual practice.
 The chapter on the examination of the plant preparatory to the installation of a cost system, according to Burnet in those days, contained a valuable checking list which should furnish statisticians with a wealth of suggestions for the analysis of business.